WellthCare

 • Part B (Medical Insurance): Requires a monthly premium.
 It covers doctor visits, outpatient care, preventive services, and durable medical equipment.

 • Part D (Prescription Drug Coverage): Offered by private insurers approved by Medicare.
-Enrolling when first eligible is essential to avoid penalties.
+Signing up when first eligible is essential to avoid penalties.

-Importantly, Original Medicare (Parts A & B) does not cover all costs.
+Original Medicare (Parts A & B) does not cover all costs.
 It has deductibles, coinsurance, and no cap on out-of-pocket expenses.
-This leads many retirees to seek supplemental coverage.
+That leads many retirees to seek supplemental coverage.

 Filling the Gaps: Medigap and Medicare Advantage